mike976/OnTheBigScreenApp/README.md

 #
 # 🎬 On The Big Screen

-iOS app that provides information about Movies and TV using TMDb API.

-Browse through a list of popular films whether they're coming up soon in theaters or already released in DVD.
-Search specific movies and tv shows old and new and go through the cast and crew of each production.
-Watch Trailers
+Discover new releases and search through The Movie Database (TMDb) for old and recent movies.This app provides details and descriptions for your favourites movies and tv shows, along with images and links to film trailers.

+Supports iOS Dark Mode

+Features coming soon include:
+- Actor Bio
+- Search by Genre and Actor
+- Explore related movies and tv shows by Actor

 v1.0 is now available for download on your iOS devices

 ## 🔎 About

-On the Big Screen is built using [Swift] and [Cocoa]
+On the Big Screen is built using Swift and XCode 11

+Cocoa Pods used include:

+- RxSwift
+- AlamoFire & AlamoFireImage
+- STRRatingControl

 ## 🔧 Usage